suprajatirumalasetti/AHA_GDA_Image_Segmentation_Code/README.md

 4. Set this repository folder as the current working directory.
 5. Run `main.m`.

+## Outputs

+## Sample Images and Results

+A few sample images and one Excel result file are provided only for demonstration and verification purposes.
+The full datasets are publicly available and are not redistributed in this repository.
+Users can download the complete BSDS500 and NASA Earth Observatory datasets from their original sources and run the code to generate the remaining outputs.

 ## Note

 The repository includes only the code required for reproducing the proposed segmentation method.
 Dataset images, output images, and Excel result files are not included.